SumoLogic/sumologic-otel-collector/pkg/processor/sourceprocessor/README.md

       pod: "custom-pod-.*"
 ```

-## Pod annotations
+## Pod and namespace annotations

-The following [Kubernetes annotations][k8s_annotations_doc] can be used on pods:
+The following [Kubernetes annotations][k8s_annotations_doc] can be used on pods or namespace:

-- `sumologic.com/exclude` - records from a pod that has this annotation set to
+- `sumologic.com/exclude` - records from a pod/namespace that has this annotation set to
   `true` are dropped,

   **NOTE**: this has precedence over `sumologic.com/include` if both are set at
-  the same time for one pod.
+  the same time for one pod/namespace.

-- `sumologic.com/include` - records from a pod that has this annotation set to
+- `sumologic.com/include` - records from a pod/namespace that has this annotation set to
   `true` are not checked against exclusion regexes from `exclude` processor settings

 - `sumologic.com/sourceCategory` - overrides `source_category` config option